patrickhammond/AndroidCodingChallenge-RottenTomatoes/README.md

 https://docs.google.com/presentation/d/1NH99nSZLzqNBxqdCkgmB77gDjOJ0r1fMCCwtM6Bz4fo/edit#slide=id.g945ce73_0_16

 Lessons learned:
 - Use setListAdapter instead of getListView().setAdapter() in a ListFragment to save yourself some pain/bugs.
-- The current binding adapter could be simpler
+Candidate Lint check?
 - It would be nice for the ViewHolder to be more tightly bound to a view...lost 10 min because I was still referencing an old view

 Follow ups: